quartiq/miniconf/README.md

 // ... or by index and then struct field name settings.set_json("/array_tree2/1/b", b"11")?;

-// If a deferred Option is `None` it is hidden at runtime and can't be accessed settings.option_tree = None;
+// If a `Tree`-Option is `None` it is hidden at runtime and can't be serialized/deserialized. settings.option_tree = None;
 assert_eq!(settings.set_json("/option_tree", b"13"), Err(Error::Absent(1)));
 settings.option_tree = Some(0);